DavHau/mach-nix/Readme.md

 </p>

 ## mach-nix - Create highly reproducible python environments
 Mach-nix makes it easy to create and share reproducible python environments.
-While other python package management tools are mostly a trade off between ease of use and reproducibility, mach-nix aims to provide both at the same time.
-Mach-nix is based on the nix ecosystem but doesn't require you to understand anything about nix.
-Given a simple requirements.txt file, mach-nix will take care about the rest.
+Existing tools for python package management often either do not achieve reproducibility, are difficult to use, or require additional virtualization layers to make them reliable.
+Mach-nix aims to solve these problems by providing a simple way to use nix, a revolutionary build system which is known to achieve great reproducibility and portability besides [many other advantages](https://nixos.org/features.html).

 ## Who is this meant for?
  - Anyone who has no idea about nix but wants to maintain python environments for their projects which are reliable and easy to reproduce.